 “It is a wishful thinking but I don’t think it was worth pursuing because in the first place, Nsukka sons are VCs in many institutions outside Nsukka and that doesn’t mean that those areas lack qualified candidates.
 But the core interest should be to get the best person for the institution who would take it to the next level irrespective of where he or she hails from.
 What we need is a performer.
 I don’t care where he comes from.
 We want a reformer and a leader,” said an analyst who pleaded for anonymity.

-However, others argued that the demand was burn out of genuine quest for justice and equity, adding that since the inception, no person from Nsukka has ever had the opportunity to lead the institution.
+However, others argued that the demand was burn out genuine quest for justice since it was said that since the inception of the university, no person from Nsukka has ever had the opportunity to lead the institution.

-“We have had several VCs from other states of the federation but none of them besides Prof. Ndili, it was only Prof Chinedu Nebo and Prof. Batho Okolo that actually worked and led the institution out of the wood.
-A fact which justifies our agitation because both Nebo and Okolo are from Enugu State and they performed.
-Nobody would have our interest at heart more than our own.
+“We have had several VCs from other states of the federation but none of them besides Prof. Ndili, it was only Prof Chinedu Nebo and Prof. Batho Okolo that actually worked and led the institution from the wood.
+A fact which justifies our quest because both Nebo and Okolo are both from Enugu State.
+No body would have our interest at heart more than our own.
 That agitation is genuine and we shall accomplish it someday,” said Chris Asogwa, an Nsukka based opinion leader.

 Meanwhile, Prof. Okolo, the outgoing VC, applauded for his sterling performance in the university has said that he was leaving the institution “better, richer and stronger” than the one he inherited at inception of his tenure five years ago.